diffa-addien/product-management/README.md

 For init database `php spark migrate` and dump seeds `php spark db:seed` check `Database/Seeds` to see user account

-## Installation & updates

-To install dependencies `composer install` or update with `composer update`

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from

-`vendor/codeigniter4/framework/app`.

 ## Server Requirements
 #### PostgresSQL 17 is recomended.
 #### PHP version 8.1 or higher is required, with the following extensions installed: